 A lot of work goes into bringing your favorite horror films to life.
-Sometimes they start with one initial, great idea and it just takes a team of people to have enough faith in that idea to be willing to do whatever it takes to see it realized.
+Sometimes they start with one initial, great idea and it just takes a team of people willing to do whatever it takes to see it realized.
 Other times, the original version isn’t quite as spectacular as what we see on the screen, and it takes some great people to see past the mistakes on the page, to see what it could be.

-Even some of the most beloved horror films out there are guilty of this.
+Even some of the most beloved horror films have started out with major problems.
 All it proves is that there are a lot of great people with great ideas working on a single production, and sometimes they bring something invaluable to the table that can steer a movie in the right direction.
 Sometimes it’s hard to tell when it is really working or not until you actually begin the process.
 Ideas that are great on the page don’t always translate perfectly to the screen.

 That can be especially true in horror movies, which are usually made very cheaply and very quickly.
 Often, this can lead to losing that original vision and becoming a mess as it gets haphazardly put together.
-Other times, it can help a film be even better than initially conceived, becoming something of a happy accident that might not be what was originally intended, but is a better thing nonetheless.
+Other times, it can help a film be even better than initially conceived.

 Jason Goes to Hell: The Final Friday